 Sexing: Males sport deep red beaks, black facial markings, and three bands or color around their necks.
 Females, while still beautiful, lack the facial and collar bands, although some do display a slight darkening of color around their necks.
 Adult parakeets are easily sexed as the black and pink neck ring of cocks is absent in hens.
 However adult plumage is not attained until the third year, though some cocks may show slight traces of the black and pink at a year old.
 In cocks of the blue variety, the pink ring of the wild type is replaced by white.
 In the Lutino, the pink neck ring is retained but the black moustache markings of the wild type are replaced by white.

-Temperament: Indian Ringnecks are curious, active, and playful parakeets, who may get bored easily if left alone.
+Temperament: Indian Ringnecks are curious and active parakeets, who may get bored easily if left alone.
 Because these ring-necked parakeets have powerful jaws, providing interesting toys and cage accessories for these playful parakeets is beneficial.
-While they can be a little "nippy" and go through a "bluffing" stage in their adolescence, pet parakeets are great companion pets.
-Blue Indian Parakeets are smart birds with sweet and charming personalities and they are highly desired amongst bird enthusiasts.
-They have a very high-pitched yet sweet little voice.
-These parakeets do enjoy daily attention and are fantastic "talkers".
+While these birds are "nippy" and go through a "bluffing" stage in their adolescence, with proper training and handling, pet parakeets make good companion pets.
+Indian Ringneck Parakeets are smart birds and are desired amongst bird enthusiasts.
+They have a high-pitched yet sweet voice.
+These parakeets enjoy daily attention and can be taught to talk.